craiganderson3/xtest/readme.md

 you should be able to transform it into HTML using Oxygen or a similar XML tool, and then render it using your local browser.

+3. JavaScript Technology Stack

+ - Bootstrap 4.4.1 (includes ScrollSpy)
+ - JQuery 3.4.1
+ - Popper 1.16.0
+ - StickyFill 2.0.5

+Stickyfill is a polyfill which has been used specifically to support IE scrolling.

-3. Aurora and FDA Stylesheets
+4. Aurora and FDA Stylesheets

 We are currently using the FDA styles for styles within the drug monograph itself, and the Bootstrap Bundle contained styles.
 These are similar to the styles referenced in the Aurora Design Guide, although